aarnphm/tinymorph/docs/content/glossary.md

 A multi-layer perception (MLP) archiecture built on top of a multi-head attention mechanism [@vaswani2023attentionneed, 2] to signal high entropy tokens to be amplified and less important tokens to be diminished.

+## low-rank adapters

+Paper: "LoRA: Low-Rank Adaptation of Large Language Models" [@hu2021loralowrankadaptationlarge], [GitHub](https://github.com/microsoft/LoRA)

+> ELI5: Imagine you have a big complex toy robot.
+Now you want to teach this robot some new tricks.
+With LoRA, you are
+> giving this robot a small backpack.
+This backpack won't change how the robot function, but will give it some new cool
+> tricks.
+Now with SAEs, you are adding enhancement directly into the robot, which makes it a lot better at some certain
+> tricks.

+The idea is to freeze a majority of the network weights, and inject trainable rank decomposition matrices to influence the models' outputs.

+each LoRA layer can then be merged with the main models, in which create specialised models on given tasks.
+The main benefit of LoRA is to reduce costs for fine-tuning tasks.

+In a sense, LoRA is a different comparing sparse autoencoders.

+- For LoRA, we are controlling the outputs of a models by training additional "parameters" to add into the models
+- With SAEs, we are directly editing features activations within the neural net, which means we don't have to worry about fine-tuning the model.
+We observe this through [Claude's Golden Gate Bridge](https://www.anthropic.com/news/golden-gate-claude).

 ## mechanistic interpretability

 alias: mech interp